Hermite spectral method to 1D forward Kolmogorov equation and its application to nonlinear filtering problems

-for $N\gg1$.
+\author{Xue~Luo~ and~Stephen~S.-T.~Yau,~\IEEEmembership{Fellow,~IEEE}\ for $N\gg1$.
 Thus, the suitable scaling factor is supposed to get the Fourier-Hermite coefficients decaying as fast as possible.
 Once the coefficient approaching the machine error (say $10^{-16}$), many other factors such as the roundoff error will come into play.
-Hence, it is wise to truncate the sequence $\hat{f}_n$ here.
+Hence, it is wise to truncate the series here.
 Therefore, we need some guidelines of choosing not only the suitable scaling factor $\alpha$ but also the corresponding truncation mode $N$.